+PANEL model consists of seven main elements: Stakeholder Engagement Program, Training Program, Guidebook, Long-term Energy Visions/Roadmaps/Action Plans and Central and Eastern European Sustainable Energy Network CEESEN.
 These elements are developed by PANEL 2050 project to support the CEE communities on achieving their sustainability goals.
-After initial implementation, PANEL model can be used by the forerunners in other regions inside and outside of EU.
 During the PANEL 2050 project the model was successfully implemented in small municipalities as well as the big regions with the population of several million inhabitants.
 The process was guided by organizations with a different size and capacity.
 Flexibility for different capacity has been one of the guiding principles of the PANEL model.
+After initial implementation, PANEL model can now be used by the forerunners in other regions inside and outside of EU.
+Replication Guidelines together with the supporting documents are available free for everybody in CEESEN platform ceesen.org.